 And the main difference we can see is the branding.
 Everyone knows Samsung.
 But how many people know Linsar as a brand? (not us, we have to confess).

 But TV branding aside, what’s the online shopping experience like between The Good Guys and JB Hi-Fi?

 A weirdly similar experience

-Well, in fact weirdly similar to the Good Guys.
-Product image, product name and summary product information are all the first things you see.
-Then the price and the call to action.
+Well, it’s actually weirdly similar to the Good Guys.
+Product image, product name and summary product information are the first things you see.
+Then, the price and call to action.
 And the one “extra” which makes it onto the main page – yep, customer reviews and ratings again.

 Scroll down the page.
-With the exception of a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as you find at The Good Guys.
+Except for a view video clips (which to be honest, are a bit weird and add no value), the content is all pretty much the same as The Good Guys.
 It’s laid out a little differently, but not by much.
-They have 3 tabs to break up the description, details and review, for example.
+For example, they have 3 tabs to break up the description, details and review.
 But that’s about it.
 So, overall, it’s weirdly similar.

 Even their font choice, they’ve gone with Roboto.
 Very similar to Futura as per our typography guide.
 And, again it’s a 14px font size, but with a heavier weight.
 Slightly easier to read.
 But, not by much.